amavicpos/YelpCamp/README.md

 # YelpCamp

 Welcome to YelpCamp!
 This repository contains the code for a web application called YelpCamp, a platform for users to discover and share their favorite campgrounds.
 The application allows users to sign up, add, edit, and review campgrounds.
 It also provides various features to make camping planning easier and more enjoyable.
-Visit it at: https://vibrant-baguette-87282-69333552e9e2.herokuapp.com/
+Visit it at: https://vibrant-baguette-87282-69333552e9e2.herokuapp.com/ (currently deactivated)

 This project was made as part of the Web Developer Bootcamp 2023 in Udemy.
 It's how I learnt the basics of web development, especially backend.